Making changes in your environment

 We provide a few suggestions for making the last three a part of your daily habits.

-For a summary of the evidence connecting these exposures to cancer, see How can Creating a Healing Environment help me?
+For a summary of the evidence connecting these exposures to cancer, see How can Creating a Healing Environment help you?
 What the research says ›

 Home comfort and safety